 What if I want to go to grad school?
 Learning a language relevant to the area you're interested in will be important for doing research in graduate school.
 Take language classes at Rice and the opportunity to study abroad in your region of interest.
 The History Department has sponsored summer programs for students who need to develop skills in languages not taught at Rice or only taught to an elementary level.
 The International Concentration in the major will allow you to demonstrate your language ability.
-Definitely apply to the Honors Program.
+Definitely apply to the Honors Program and the Pyke Prize, to get work experience at an archive, library or museum.
 Also, talk to several faculty to get advice on where to apply.
 Visiting speakers may be good sources of advice regarding graduate programs.
 What counts in searching for advice is the faculty member's knowledge of the specific area you want to go into (geographical location, time period, and/or theme).